zhengz55/SuperMomsClub/public/README.md

 https://blog.logrocket.com/setting-up-a-restful-api-with-node-js-and-postgresql-d96d6fc892d8/
 For table schemas, refer to er.txt

-3.Currently no direct link to profile page.
+3. Currently no direct link to profile page.
 After starting server, use url localhost:3002/userProfile to see its contents.

 4. Current TODOs:
 -Refactor redundant css code into a main css file.